V0XNIHILI/autolightning/README.md

 ```

-For example, to train a LeNet5 on MNIST with early stopping and learning rate stepping, the configuration can be defined like below (note that I use `DotMap` here to define the configuration, but you can use any other dictionary-like object):
+For example, to train a LeNet5 on MNIST with early stopping and learning rate stepping, the configuration can be defined like below.
+Note that I use `DotMap` here to define the configuration, but you can use any other dictionary-like object, or use tools like OmegaConf or Hydra to define the configuration.

 ```python
 from dotmap import DotMap